 It is worth pointing out that these methods are essentially different from \textit{pass@k}~\cite{chen2021evaluatinglargelanguagemodels} used in LLM evaluation.
-The next-token prediction of an LLM \emph{is} randomized, which is why multiple passes generate different outputs; these passes, however, are not guaranteed to be intrinsically different.
-Here we leveraged perturbation in various working spaces of HRM, creating \emph{intrinsic} diversity in its originally \emph{deterministic} forward pass.
+The next-token prediction of an LLM is \emph{randomized}, which is why multiple passes generate different outputs; these passes, however, are not guaranteed to be intrinsically distinct.
+Our method leverages perturbation in various working spaces of HRM, creating \emph{intrinsic} diversity in its \emph{deterministic} forward passes.